fangyiwen/YiwenFang-Book/README.md

 # Chapter notes

+## Chapter 11

+* Create Bootstrap installation, and make a changed and visible UI. `react-bootstrap` and `bootstrap` are installed.
+A link to the Bootstrap stylesheet is added in `index.html`.

+---

 ## Chapter 10

 * Create controlled components by displaying the currently active filter. `URLSearchParams` is used to extract the current value during `render()`.